lhupfeldt/jenkinsflow/INSTALL.md

    To uninstall:
    pip uninstall jenkinsflow

+   Read the file demo/demo_security.py if you have security enabled your Jenkins.

 Jenkinsflow uses it's own specialized 'jenkins_api' python module to access jenkins, using the jenkins rest api.

 2. Manually:
 2.1.
 Install dependencies:
-   pip install enum34 restkit subprocess32 docopt
+   pip install enum34 restkit subprocess32 click
    optional: pip install tenjin (if you want to use the template based job loader)

    Note: if you use Hudson (3.x): You need to install the REST API plugin and enable REST API